Inflation from entropy: Conclusions and discussions

 The entropy interpretation shows that the inflationary branch corresponds to a higher number of geometric degrees of freedom than the phantom-like solutions.
 The violation of energy conditions hints at the possibility of bounce or cyclic cosmologies within this framework.
 A systematic study of scalar and tensor perturbations is needed to conclusively determine the predictions for CMB and GW (Gravitational Wave) observables.
 Overall, the results suggest that both inflation and exotic early-universe behavior can emerge purely from the entropic gravity, offering a predictive and theoretically motivated alternative to scalar-field-driven inflation that warrants further investigation.\\

-\textit{\textbf{Acknowledgments}}-- We thank Prof. Ido Ben-Dayan (Ariel University, Israel) for his valuable comments and suggestions.
-We also gratefully acknowledge Dr. Utkarsh Kumar (University of Ottawa) and Dr. Vishnu Kakat (University of South Africa) for insightful discussions and helpful feedback.
+\textit{\textbf{Acknowledgments}}-- We would like to acknowledge Prof. Ginestra Bianconi (Queen Mary University of London) for her insights and suggestions that helped to improve the draft significantly.
+The authors thank Prof. Ido Ben-Dayan (Ariel University, Israel) for his valuable comments and suggestions.
+The authors also gratefully acknowledge Dr. Utkarsh Kumar (University of Ottawa) and Dr. Vishnu Kakat (University of South Africa) for insightful discussions and helpful feedback.
+This work is supported in part by NSFC under Grant No. 11847239.

 \widetext